 Cheers!

 Hopefully you learned something 🤞!
-If you did, please consider checking out my book: It teaches the principles of using optics in Haskell and other functional programming languages and takes you all the way from an beginner to wizard in all types of optics!
+If you did, please consider joining my Patreon to keep up with my projects, or check out my book: It teaches the principles of using optics in Haskell and other functional programming languages and takes you all the way from an beginner to wizard in all types of optics!
 You can get it here.
 Every sale helps me justify more time writing blog posts like this one and helps me to continue writing educational functional programming content.
 Cheers!